kusnier/dotfiles/home/vim/README.md

 * other useful bindings: `<C-a>, <C-e>, <C-h>, <C-l>`
 * cycle through the lines with the first letter that matches that key

+Input Formats

+* Simple String
+* Vim regex
+* End the string with a colon ':' followed by a Vim command to execute that
+* `..` go backward in the directory tree
+* `/` or `\` find and got tot to the project's root

 ### autoclose / delimitMate

 Autoclose is disabled now.
 Testing delimitMate (new and on git).